blockforgewp/blockforge-wp/README.md

 - Help customers understand the Early Access offer.
 - Document the general product direction.
 - Provide an official public contact point.
-- Link to the Lemon Squeezy store.
+- Link to the Lemon Squeezy store once available.

 This repository is not the full product repository and is not intended to be a complete open source distribution of BlockForge WP.